Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Evaluation

 \subsection{RQ1: Confidence-Enhancing Plausibility Witnesses}

 To identify which type of plausibility witness confers greater confidence in program correctness (as posed in \Cref{def:witness_problem}), we evaluate conditional probability of correctness given agreement $\mathds{P}(p\vdash \llbracket d \rrbracket \mid \mathrm{agree}(p, q))$.
 For \toolName, we report results separately for each triangulation scheme.
-Empirical estimates of this probability on 175 LiveCodeBench tasks are given in \Cref{fig:conditional_prob}.
+Empirical estimates of this probability for GPT-4o on 175 LCB tasks are given in \Cref{fig:conditional_prob}.
+For details of DeepSeek-V3 and Gemini 2.5 Flash results, refer to \Cref{sec:deepseek-V3}.

-Although all witnesses increase the probability of correctness, the least ``reliable'' triangulation method in this experiment outperforms plurality's witnesses, i.e., other solutions to the same problem, by 36\% on average, confirming our theoretical analysis in \Cref{sec:theory}.
-Importantly, syntactic problem transformation (translation to Chinese), and trivial semantic transformations, OffByOne, do not result in much improvement, as they do not disrupt error correlation.
-Finally, semantic triangulation outperforms a non-triangulation method, Hoare-style postconditions, by 34\% on average.
-For details of DeepSeek-V3 results, refer to \Cref{sec:deepseek-V3}.
+Although all witnesses increase the probability of correctness in comparison to ``Unconditional'' (no witnesses), triangulation methods consistently outperform the strongest baselines, e.g. Hoare-style postconditions in the case of GPT-4o, by 24\% on average across the evaluated models, confirming our theoretical analysis in \Cref{sec:theory}.

+Importantly, methods that apply non-dissociative transformations, \emph{Syntactic} (translation to Chinese) and OffByOne (trivial semantic transformation), yield little improvement, as they do not disrupt error correlation.
+The substantial gap between these baselines and our triangulation methods provides empirical evidence that inversion-based transformations are indeed dissociative.